CortexPE/TeaSpoon/README.md

  - Remove any plugins that may interfere with TeaSpoon's current features (if the feature cannot be disabled in the config.yml file)
  - Including the "Steps to Reproduce" in the issue report would be really helpful in fixing bugs.
  - To help me determine why the issue occurs, including the TeaSpoonDump from ```/bugreport``` lets me view all the necessary server information to easily determine incompatibility issues and mis-configuration issues. <sub>Privacy Concerns?
 You can check the code for yourself <a href="https://github.com/CortexPE/TeaSpoon/blob/master/src/CortexPE/commands/BugReportCommand.php">here</a> ;)</sub>
+ - The only supported branch is PMMP's 'master' branch.
+Issues regarding other branches will be closed.
 # FAQs
 ### MobAI:
 &nbsp;&nbsp;&nbsp;&nbsp;For now, you can use [PureEntitiesX](https://github.com/RevivalPMMP/PureEntitiesX) while disabling ```entities.register``` in TeaSpoon's Configuration File.